-Money, money, money makes the world go around…or at least helped build Las Vegas.
+Money makes the world go around, or at least helped build Las Vegas.

 How else do you transform a piece of desert into a high-rolling hive of activity, surrounded by lush green golf courses, sprawling pools and dancing fountains?

-On face value the immense scale of all things Vegas suggests nothing but glitz, glamour and good times.
-But under the surface, as gambling revenues fall, you’ll find a beating heart searching for new blood as the city looks to cement its future as a tourist mecca and business hub.
+On face value the immense scale of Vegas suggests nothing but glitz, glamour and good times.
+However, beneath the surface, as gambling revenues fall, you’ll find a beating heart searching for new blood as the city looks to cement its future as a tourist mecca and business hub.

 Here’s a city guide to the top things to do in Las Vegas.